 Although several different types of energy monitors exist, only devices based on current transformer (CT) clamps apply “universally.”
 Therefore, we examine such units from Curb, Sense, Smappee, Neurio, Efergy, and Eyedro.
 We also look at the Vue, newly available from Emporia Energy at breakthrough pricing.
 For convenience, we offer the following comparison table.
 Further description for each device follows the table.

 At nearly $400, the Curb system (boasting a whopping 18 CT clamps!) anchors the high price point and high complexity for these options.
 At the other end of the spectrum, at less than $160, Efergy and Eyedro offer value pricing with a more standard two CT-clamp system.
 However, Efergy only provides data at 10-second interval.
 For its part, Eyedro requires peripheral equipment and cannot resolve individual-circuit data.
-In contrast, the Vue offers continuous 1-second data and now the ability to add an expansion module.
-This module enables monitoring down to the circuit or even appliance level.
-All for less than $50!
+In contrast, the Vue offers continuous 1-second data and has the ability to monitor up to 16 individual circuits/appliances.
+Starting at less than $60!

 Already Know the Best Home Energy Monitor for You?